 |Ron Etter I’m interested in basic questions about the ecology and evolution of marine organisms, especially the forces that control the origin and maintenance of diversity.
 My research involves correlative, experimental and theoretical approaches and studies at the genetic, population and community levels of organization.
 We conduct research in a wide variety of marine ecosystems from the intertidal zone to the deep sea.
 I received my BS in biology from UMass/Boston and my PhD in Biology from Harvard University.
-I am currently a Professor in the Biology Dept. at UMass/Boston, and in the Intercampus School of Marine Science.|
+I am currently a Professor in the Biology Deptartment at UMass/Boston, in the School for the Environment and in the Intercampus School of Marine Science.|

 Though my interests are varied, studying sponges allows me to combine work on physiology, ecology and evolution of marine invertebrates.
 Currently I am a graduate student working on a project investigating the effect of wave energy on the ecology and evolution of an intertidal sponge.
 I also work full time at UMass Boston as the coordinator of the teaching labs and I run an immersive summer oceanography course for Veterans Upward Bound at UMass Boston and teach a Scientific Foundations course for their program as well.